Cancer Research Advocates Committee

 Chair

-Represents research advocacy on the Executive Committee and NCORP Community Advisory Committee.
-Also serves as the research advocate on the Breast Cancer Committee and Cancer Control and Survivorship Committee.
+Mary Lou represents research advocacy on the Executive Committee and NCORP Community Advisory Committee.
+She also serves as a research advocate on the Breast Cancer Committee and Cancer Control and Survivorship Committee.

 Mitch Achee